XamarinUniversity/build2018-labs/lab1/README.md

 All your subsequent work will be done inside the open tag of the `TextCell`.
 This means you can use a self-closing tag for the `TextCell` instead of traditional open and close tags.

-6. Inside the `TextCell` element tag, assign the string "Entry Title" to the `Text` property.
+6. Inside the `TextCell` element tag, assign the string "Title" to the `Text` property.

-7. Inside the `TextCell` element tag, assign the string "Entry Date" to the `Detail` property.
+7. Inside the `TextCell` element tag, assign the string "Text" to the `Detail` property.

 8. Inside the `TextCell` element tag, assign the color **Goldenrod** to the `DetailColor` property.

 9. Run the app on at least one platform.
-You should see the hard-coded values "Entry Title" and "Entry Date" displayed for each `Entry`.
+You should see the hard-coded values "Title" and "Text" displayed for each item in the `ListView`.

 The code is shown below for convenience.